zio/zio-logging/docs/file-logger.md

 ## Configuration

-configuration for file logger: `FileLoggerConfig`
+the configuration for file logger (`FileLoggerConfig`) has the following structure:

 ```
 logger {